tgalarneau/bms/README.md

 All it required was to swap Victoria-Metrics for Influxdb.
 Telegraf and Grafana stayed the same.
 For Telegraf's configuration it only required a different port for output.

+**MQTT**

 Now can choose either mqtt or socket output.
+They have been changed from csv to json input and output to make using the available data easier by other programs.
+I have also included a Telegraf configure file with the changed input section to be added to telegraf.conf file.